sebastianchc/holberton-system_engineering-devops/README.md

-In this project we learn to use basic Linux commands
+In this repository we learn to use basic Linux command line.